Introduction

 RBCs can also adapt their oxygen affinity to optimize oxygen delivery under conditions of reduced oxygen availability.

 Anemia manifests in a range of clinical features that vary in severity and depend on the underlying cause, the duration of anemia, and the individual’s overall health status.
-Understanding the factors that affect the clinical features of anemia is crucial for accurate diagnosis, effective treatment, and preventing complications.
+Understanding the factors that affect anemia symptoms is crucial for accurate diagnosis, effective treatment, and preventing complications.

 Rate of Anemia Development